MalasadaTech/decode-extension/roadmap.md

 These features improve the user experience and make the extension more practical for frequent use.

 4. **Improved Output Display**
-   - **Description**: Replace alerts with browser notifications, clipboard copying, a popup window, and inline display.
+   - **Description**: Replace alerts with browser notifications, a popup window, and inline display.
    - **Why**: Alerts are disruptive; better output methods enhance usability.
    - **Dependencies**: None.
    - **Effort**: High (create content scripts, update `manifest.json`, modify `background.js`).